2020–2021 China–India skirmishes

 Amid the standoff, India reinforced the region with approximately 12,000 additional workers, who would assist India's Border Roads Organisation in completing the development of Indian infrastructure along the Sino-Indian border.
 Experts have postulated that the standoffs are Chinese pre-emptive measures in responding to the Darbuk–Shyok–DBO Road infrastructure project in Ladakh.
 China has also extensively developed its infrastructure in these disputed border regions and is continuing to do so.
 The revocation of the special status of Jammu and Kashmir, in August 2019, by the Indian government has also troubled China.
 However, India and China have both maintained that there are enough bilateral mechanisms to resolve the situation.
 This includes multiple rounds of colonel, brigadier, and major general rank dialogue, special representatives' meetings, (Note: In 2003, during Prime Minister Vajpayee's visit to China, the Special Representatives mechanism for boundary dispute resolution was set up.
 Since then, the Special Representatives have had 22 rounds of talks till December 2019.) meetings of the 'Working Mechanism for Consultation and Coordination on China-India Border Affairs' (WMCC), (Note: According to ThePrint, "The WMCC is a joint secretary-level platform established in 2012 for border management between the countries and to share views on strengthening communication and cooperation, including between border security personnel.") and meetings and communication between their respective foreign and defense ministers.
 On 12 January 2022, the 14th corps-commander-level meeting at Chushul-Moldo Border Personnel Meeting (BPM) point took place.

 Following the Galwan Valley skirmish on 15 June, some Indian campaigns about boycotting Chinese products were started.
 Action on the economic front included cancellation and additional scrutiny of certain contracts with Chinese firms, and calls were also made to stop the entry of Chinese companies into strategic markets in India.
 By November 2020, the Indian government had banned over 200 Chinese apps, including apps owned by Alibaba, Tencent, Baidu, Sina, and Bytedance.

+On 3 December 2024, Indian Union Minister of External Affairs S. Jaishankar announced in Lok Sabha that "disengagement has now been achieved in full in Eastern Ladakh".